-We spoke briefly of Kashmir’s history.
-Amity asked how my friends in the region had been affected during the past Summer.
+“How did your friends in Kashmir handle things last summer?”
+Amity asked.
 For many the violence was outside their front door.
 Brutality was in their face.
-Curfews were continuous.
-The curfew meant the markets were closed and people lost access to even the most basic supplies.
-For months no one could leave their home for work or school.
-People lost their income.
-The postal service was disrupted.
-Phone connections and the internet were intermittently cut, when ever the state deemed it necessary.
-Hospitals were full and under staffed.
+Anxiety constant.
+Curfews were almost continuous.
+This meant the markets were closed and people lost access to even the most basic supplies.
+For months people couldn’t leave their homes.
+Families lost their income and schools sat idle.
+The postal service was sketchy.
+Phone connections and the internet were intermittently cut, whenever the state deemed it necessary.
+Hospitals were full, understaffed and with limited supplies.
 Reports circulated that Indian security forces had actually raided some hospitals.